Quickstart.

-This guide walks you through a complete Heimdall integration in five steps.
-By the end, you will have an account, an App, roles, and a working token verification flow.
+By the end of this guide you’ll have an account, an App, roles, and a working token verification flow.
+Plan ten minutes.

 Prerequisites